-The Constitution of the Student Association vests authority in five justices to, upon proper presentation of a petition from a member of the student body with standing:
+The constitution of the Student Government Association vests authority in five justices to, upon proper presentation of a petition from a member of the student body with standing:

-- Rule on the constitutionality of action taken by any SA-recognized student organization.
+- Rule on the constitutionality of action taken by any SGA-recognized student organization.

-- Interpret the constitution and bylaws of SA-recognized organizations.
+- Interpret the constitution and bylaws of SGA-recognized organizations.

 - Rule on the constitutionality of action taken by the legislative branch or its members.